 Most stories have the EXACT same imaginative writing structure.

-It’s called the 5 Point Plot Structure:
+It’s called the 5 Point Plot Structure.

 Step 1: The Orientation, or the ‘Inciting Incident’

-Every story has to start somewhere to ‘orient’ the reader.
-This will often establish the protagonist and the setting, and will sometimes present hints of the crisis or situation which the protagonist is likely to encounter, and will be a departure from everyday life for the protagonist.
-This event doesn’t necessarily have to be something bad, just something impactful for the protagonist that will open them up to change or new perspectives and experiences.
+Every imaginative writing structure has to start somewhere to ‘orient’ the reader.
+This will often establish the protagonist and the setting, and will sometimes present hints of the situation the protagonist is likely to encounter, and will be a departure from everyday life for the protagonist.

 Step 2: The Rising Action, or the ‘Lock In’